Best Cordless Lawnmower Review

 EGO Peak Power Self-Propelled Lawn Mower (LM2140SP)

-The most powerful battery-powered lawn mower in our real-world cutting test was again the EGO Peak Power Self-Propelled Lawn Mower (LM2140SP).
-In a rather torturous cutting scenario, we let Florida Bahai grow for around 4 weeks with on-and-off summer rains.
+The most powerful cordless lawnmower in our real-world cutting test was again the EGO Peak Power Self-Propelled Lawn Mower (LM2140SP).
+In a rather torturous cutting scenario, we let Florida Bahai grow for around 5 weeks with on-and-off summer rains.
 Then we ran our top self-propelled mowers through it at normalized speed settings to see who could mow the furthest.
 EGO’s Peak Power system crushed the competition, including all but one gas mower!

 Proof Load Testing

 Our Proof Load Testing set each mower into a simulated difficult cut scenario.
 For battery-powered mowers, this ramped up the RPMs.
 The Redback 120V Self-Propelled Lawn Mower (1077479) was unmatched.
 No mower, battery or gas, put up the blade tip speed that Redback’s 120V model did under a heavy load.
 It’s the only mower we saw top 200 miles per hour!

 The Runner Up in this test was the EGO 56V Self-Propelled Lawn Mower (LM2100SP).
 EGO’s single-battery model actually increased its RPMs more than Redback but topped out just 0.6 short of 200 MPH under a heavy load.

 Noise levels matter and the Quietest Cordless Lawnmower was the Worx 2x20V WG751.
 Worx put on a show of how to reduce noise, producing just 74 no-load decibels.
 The next closest?
 3 dB higher, and that’s going to feel about 33% louder to your ears.